sabifo4/LUCA-divtimes/03_additional_analyses/02_blunc_analysis/bs_inBV/README.md

 # NOTES ON OUR MODIFIED VERSION OF [`bs_inBV`](https://github.com/evolbeginner/bs_inBV)

 >> **DISCLAIMER**: The property of this code belongs to Sishuo Wang ([`@evolbeginner`](https://github.com/evolbeginner/bs_inBV)).
-We cloned the original repository (i.e., [`bs_inBV`](https://github.com/evolbeginner/bs_inBV)) and modified the code so that we could run it in a different environment than the one pre-defined by the developer and maintainer of the code.
-What you can find in this directory is the cloned repository with our changes.
+We cloned the repository [`bs_inBV`](https://github.com/evolbeginner/bs_inBV) in February 2024 and modified the code so that we could run it in a different environment than the one pre-defined by the developer and maintainer of the code back then.
+What you can find in this directory is the cloned repository with our changes as of 24/02/25.
+We raised [an issue on March 2024](https://github.com/evolbeginner/bs_inBV/issues/1) to suggest the changes you shall read below, which were then added onto a [pull request on April 2024](https://github.com/evolbeginner/bs_inBV/pull/2).
+Our changes were accepted and merged with `main`, and so both the issue and the pull request are closed.

 ## Code changes